derrod/warfra_re/api/README.md

 ### Request signing

 Some requests, such as starting a process in the foundry, are signed.
-The signature process appears to work similar to the IRC password generation, but using SHA256 instead.
-It is not documented at this moment.
+See `sign_request.py` for a python implementation of how it works.